- Texas Holdem For Dummies

-This means bluffing with hands that have outs to improve to the best hand on a later stage, such as straight draws, flush draws, or even just an overcard or two to the board.
+This means bluffing with hands that have outs to improve to the best hand at a later stage, such as straight draws, flush draws, or even just an overcard or two to the board.
 Think of these draws as your backup plan in case your bluff gets called.

 Fold When You’re Unsure Want to know the biggest difference between a bad player and a professional player?
 It’s the good player’s ability to lay down a good hand like the top pair when they think they are beaten.

 This sounds very simple, but it is very hard to do in practice partly because of the way our brains are built.
 We are naturally curious and we naturally want to win.
 When we fold, we surrender our chance to win the pot and we don’t get to satisfy our curiosity by finding out what our opponent has.

 Calling too often and in the wrong situations is the second fastest way to lose at poker (after ineffective bluffs).
 Whenever you’re unsure whether to call or fold versus a bet or raise, do yourself a service and fold.